 What if I need support for my own bereavement immediately?

-If you need immediate support now for your bereavement, please call the Cruse helpline on 0808 808 1677 or email firstname.lastname@example.org.
+If you need immediate support now for your bereavement, please call the Cruse National Helpline on 0808 808 1677.
 The helpline is available Monday to Friday 9.30am to 5pm with extended hours on Tuesday, Wednesday and Thursday until 8pm.
 There is information specific to drug and alcohol related bereavement at www.beadproject.org.uk

 Outside these hours you can call the Samaritans helpline 24 hours a day for free on 116 123.